tubiz/woo-paystack/readme.txt

 = Note =

-This plugin is meant to be used by merchants in Nigeria.
+This plugin is meant to be used by merchants in Nigeria and Ghana.

 = Plugin Features =

-*   __Accept payment__ via MasterCard, Visa, Verve Card and Bank Accounts.
+*   __Accept payment__ via Mastercard, Visa, Verve Card and Bank Accounts.
 * 	__Seamless integration__ into the WooCommerce checkout page.
 Accept payment directly on your site
 * 	__Recurring payment__ using [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) plugin